-- The Mynydd Llanhilleth Wind Farm development (hereafter referred to as 'the Wind Farm') comprises of the following: - Up to eight wind turbines; - Substation and transformer housing; - Temporary contractor's compound; - Underground grid connection infrastructure; - Crane pads and cabling; and - Improvements to existing access, together with improvements to the internal access road and new and improved access tracks to the turbines. - The Site lies mainly within the Torfaen County Borough Council (TCBC) administrative boundary, with the western part lying within the Blaenau Gwent County Borough Council (BCGBC) administrative boundary.
+- The Mynydd Llanhilleth Wind Farm development (hereafter referred to as 'the Wind Farm') comprises of the following: - up to seven wind turbines; - substation and transformer housing; - temporary contractor's compound; - Underground grid connection infrastructure; - crane pads and cabling; and - improvements to existing access, together with improvements to the internal access road and new and improved access tracks to the turbines. - The Site lies mainly within the Torfaen County Borough Council (TCBC) administrative boundary, with the western part lying within the Blaenau Gwent County Borough Council (BCGBC) administrative boundary.
 The Site boundary is approximately 300m from the eastern edge of Llanhilleth (Grid Reference: SO 23611 01881).
 The village of Brynithel is located approximately 500m to the southwest of the Site at its closest point at Blaencuffin Road.

-- The Proposed Development is a wind farm consisting of a maximum of eight wind turbines, each with a three-bladed rotor with a diameter of up to 150m, a hub height of up to 122m and maximum height to blade tip of 180m. - The Applicant has accepted a firm grid connection offer from Western Power Distribution (WPD), as the Distribution Network Operator (DNO) for a 66kV connection at Pontnewynydd.
-The connection will comprise approximately 2km of new underground cable together with a Tee off structure H pole which will connect the underground line to the existing overhead network. - The Site Layout is shown in Appendix A. Through the EIA process, submitted as part of a planning application for the site in September 2015, the majority of environmental impacts were avoided, minimised, and mitigated through a careful iterative design process.
-However, as identified in the Draft ES, there are potential impacts that cannot be mitigated through design and therefore further mitigation measures are required to be put in place during the construction of the Wind Farm.
+- The Proposed Development is a wind farm consisting of a maximum of seven wind turbines, each with a three-bladed rotor and maximum height to blade tip of 180m. - The Applicant has accepted a firm grid connection offer from National Grid (NG), as the Distribution Network Operator (DNO) for a 66kV connection at Pontnewynydd.
+The connection will comprise approximately 2km of new underground cable together with a Tee off structure H pole which will connect the underground line to the existing overhead network. - The Site Layout is shown in Appendix A. Through the EIA process the majority of environmental impacts can be avoided, minimised, and mitigated through a careful iterative design process.
+However, as identified in the ES, there are potential impacts that cannot be mitigated through design and therefore further mitigation measures are required to be put in place during the construction of the Wind Farm.